dy/color-ranger/README.md

 <img src="https://cdn.rawgit.com/dfcreative/color-ranger/design/logo.png" height="180"/>

-__Color-ranger__ renders a color range for particular space in rectangular or polar coordinate system by manipulating _ImageData_.
+<code> **C O L O R − R A N G E R** </code> renders a color range for a particular space in rectangular or polar coordinate system by manipulating _ImageData_.
 It is primarily needed for building color pickers.

 * It can be used both in web-worker and in document thread.
 * It is only [Nkb] minified & gzipped.